-7 Discussion and Future Work
+7. Discussion and Future Works

-In this paper we have introduced 3D user interface concepts which can be embedded in everyday working environments and provide an improved working experience.
-These strategies have the potential to be accepted by users as new user interface paradigms for specific tasks as well as for standard desktop interactions.
-The results of the preliminary evaluation indicate that the subjects are highly motivated to use the described framework, since as they remarked an instrumentation is not required.
+In this chapter we have introduced 3D user interface concepts that embed in everyday working environments providing an improved working experience.
+These strategies have the potential to be accepted by users as new user interface paradigm for specific tasks as well as for standard desktop interactions.
+The results of the preliminary evaluation indicate that the subjects are highly motivated to use the described framework, since as they remarked instrumentation is not required.
 Moreover, users like the experience of using the 3D interface, especially the stereoscopic facetop approach.
 They evaluated the stereoscopic mouse cursor as clear improvement.
-The usage of the monoscopic interaction lens has been revealed as very useful because the subjects prefer to interact in a way which is familiar to them from working with common desktop systems.
+The usage of the monoscopic interaction lens has been revealed as very useful because the subjects prefer to interact in a way that is familiar for them from working with an ordinary desktop system.